FAQ - How do you enhance audio and video files?

-For audio, we use the industry's most advanced tools (many of our own innovation) to suppress unwanted voices and sounds, and do it so surgically, that the desired speech is significantly clearer.
+For audio, we use the industry's most advanced tools (many of our own innovation) to suppress unwanted voices and sounds so that the desired speech is significantly clearer.
 Our voice recognition filters can raise the quietest whisper and suppress the interfering noise.
 We can also balance speech volume levels and slow everything down for easier transcription.
 The enhanced dialog can then be transcribed and captioned onto your video.

-We have processed evidence in over a thousand cases and are frequent industry educators.
+We have processed evidence in thousands of cases and served as industry educators.
 Our services are relied upon by law enforcement, prosecutors, defense attorneys, innocence project, and our results frequently make national/international news and popular TV/radio shows.
 We can enhance any video or audio file, even improving upon the other company’s best efforts.
 Confidence reflected by the fact that we provide free evaluations, so you can make an informed purchase decision.

-Nearly all recording devices compress video to increase the total retention time, often permanently removing over 99% of the video details.
+Nearly all recording devices compress video to increase the total retention time, but at the cost of permanently removing critical details.
 Cheap cameras and cell phone videos often suffer from motion blurring and extreme compression methods that cannot be corrected by traditional means.
 However, our FP System includes custom tools to mathematically reverse these compression, motion blur and clarity issues.

 The four main video clarity issues are: Noise (from inferior cameras or recorders, electrical interference, etc.), Blur (from moving objects, focus issues, lens issues, etc.), Lighting (over or under lit areas, excessive backlighting, glare, etc.), and Detail (camera resolution, debris on the camera lens, rain or snow fall, recorder settings, how the video is compressed by the DVR/NVR, etc.).
 Basic recorders often include lighting adjustments while the more expensive recorders (and after market enhancement software) can address a few of the other issues.
 However, addressing all of these issues is beyond the DVR/NVR manufacturer's control and far too complex for any automated enhancement solution.